 - YouTube is the second most popular place to search, after Google.

-- To get work in a today’s economy, you have to be discoverable and have a unique appeal.
+- To get work in a today’s economy, you need to be findable and have a unique appeal.
 What better way than with the personal approach of a video?

 What, Where, and How?

 Here are some good starting place ideas for making and promoting your video(s):